pydio/pydio-doc-admin-guide/5_advanced/5_2_webdav_server_access.md

 With domain names, it goes the same: if your pydio's domain name is `example.com` then use `http(s)://example.com/dav/`.

-*Be advised that webdav is not a sync client, therefore if you don't have access to the server, you will not be able to interact with it.
+*Be advised that webdav is not a sync client.
+If you are off-line and therefore have no access to the server, you will not be able to interact with your files.
 Proceed with caution.*

 ### Using webdav with integrated file browsers